awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ## EBS snapshot events<a name="snapshot-events"></a>

-Amazon EBS sends events to CloudWatch Events when the following volume events occur\.
+Amazon EBS sends events to EventBridge when the following volume events occur\.

 **Topics**
 + [createSnapshot](#create-snapshot-complete)